The Pitfalls of Planning and Scheduling

 Give your personnel the ability to do their jobs well.
 The bottom line?
 Train, train, train!

 Give your Planners the type of training that makes them both efficient and effective in their job.
 Remember, they, in turn, are key to making the maintenance business unit effective and efficient, and increasing the crew’s utilization.
 They must be trained to an administrator’s level, short of security, if they are to be successful.
 For example, in some plants, Planners can’t even write work orders!
-Give your personnel the ability to do their jobs well.
+Give your personnel the ability to do their jobs well to avoid these pitfalls of planning and scheduling.
 The bottom line?
 Train, train, train!

 #3: Using Planners as relief personnel